-Measuring the cost-effectiveness of political advocacy charities is difficult because of the uncertain success of their campaigns.
-However, there are several past examples of successful and highly cost-effective campaigns, which suggest that advocacy is an area well worth spending time researching.
-We have not yet identified a political advocacy charity that exceeds our current top-recommended charities.
-However the area is promising, and it may be that donating to political advocacy charities that lobby for greater government spending on developing world aid interventions soon prove to be as, if not more, cost-effective as our top-rated charities..
+Measuring the cost-effectiveness of political advocacy charities is difficult because the success of their campaigns is difficult to quantify.
+However, there are several past examples of successful and highly cost-effective political campaigns, which suggest that advocacy is an area well worth researching.
+We have not yet identified a political advocacy charity that exceeds our current top-rated charities.
+However, this area is promising, and it may be that donating to political advocacy charities that lobby for greater government spending on developing world aid will soon prove to be as, if not more cost-effective, as our top-rated charities.

 Advocacy charities use several means to advocate for political change, from organising mass protests, to lobbying MPs, to creating and circulating educational tools.

 Different charities also pursue very different advocacy goals.
-These include increased government support for certain programs, changes to international trade rules, better rights for minorities, and so on.
+These include increased government support for certain programmes, changes to international trade rules, better rights for minorities, and so on.

 For some of the changes for which charities advocate, we would expect an enormous impact were the advocacy successful.
-The cost-effectiveness of donating to political advocacy organisations is, however, difficult to quantify: one needs to determine both the value of the impact were the advocacy successful, and the degree to which one’s donation increases the probability of this success.
-Each of these is difficult to estimate to a satisfying degree of certainty, and since the first is potentially very large and the second very small, it is challenging to work out which scale will dominate.
+The cost-effectiveness of donating to political advocacy organisations is, however, difficult to quantify: one needs to determine both the value of the impact were the advocacy successful, and the degree to which one's donation increases the probability of this success.
+These factors are difficult to estimate to a satisfying degree of certainty.

 Nevertheless, we have made important progress by, for example, considering past achievements of advocacy charities, the costs expended to secure these effects, and the prospects for similar or better successes and costs in the future.

 The cost-effectiveness of a political advocacy charity is determined by:

 - The amount of resources it must expend to secure its advocacy goal(s).